 Module 3: Visibility of female professors through publications and citations

-In this module, publication and citation data from nine journals are gathered from 2006 to 2020.
-The nine journals are the following:
+Publication and citation data from nine scientific journals were gathered for the period 2006 to 2020.
+The nine journals are the following :

 Sport economics: